Psychology

 When do these assessments take place?

-As shown above the A level consists of 3 X 2 hour papers all of equal weighting.
+As shown above the A level consists of 3 x 2 hour papers all of equal weighting.

 Question styles in Psychology vary and include multiple choice questions, labelling diagrams, drawing graphs, designing your own study based on a scenario, short answer and extended essay writing.